 If you’re a beginner blogger or have been into blogging for a year or so – you will be interested in knowing what I did exactly to explode my website traffic.

 Because, blog traffic matters!

-On my blog, I have paid zero to little attention to ad networks.
+Update: On my blog, I have paid zero to little attention to ad networks.
 Because, my main blog income source is affiliate marketing, and I absolutely love it.
 Now, my website gets a lot more traffic so I applied for mediavine and run ads.
 Pretty happy with this small passive income.

 But, why I’m sharing my blog statistics here?